Legendary jazz rock band Steely Dan rolls into Baltimore on October 24, playing Pier Six Pavilion in a show that starts at 8 p.m.

 If earlier concerts on the tour are any indication, Steely Dan fans can expect to hear plenty of hits, plus a surprise deep cut or two, during the Baltimore show.
 The band has not officially replaced the late Walter Becker, instead relying on Jon Herington as the only guitarist in the 12-piece band.

 The first show of this tour included one dark horse cut: a track from Walter Becker’s 1994 solo album 11 Tracks of Whack.
-The song, “Book of Liars,” img-6was sung by Fagen, as a photo montage of Becker was shown on a screen.
+The song, “Book of Liars,” was sung by Fagen, as a photo montage of Becker was shown on a screen.

 Visiting Pier Six